 Black-eyed Susan ‘Goldsturm’ (Rudbeckia fulgida ‘Goldsturm’, zones 3 to 9).
 ‘Goldstrum’ lights up the late summer garden with weeks and weeks of bold color that persists into September.
 Each coneflower-shaped flower has a raised chocolate-brown center cone that is surrounded by golden petals.
 The drought-tolerant plants grow about two-feet tall and offer the best visual effect when planted en masse.
 Deadhead faded flowers to prolong the bloom period.

-Purple Flame Grass (Miscanthus sinensis ‘Purpurascens’, zones 3 to 9).
-By late summer, many cultivars of Maiden Grass produce soft, feathery plumes that emerge above the narrow foliage.
-Purple Flame Grass is a medium-sized maiden grass, growing three to four-feet tall with foliage that turns from bright green to fiery reddish-orange in early autumn.
-The attractive plumes are silvery-white and persist on the plants throughout winter.
+Fall Switch Grass (Panicum virgatum ‘Shenandoah’, zones 5 to 9).
+By late summer, many cultivars of Switch grass produce soft, feathery plumes that emerge above the narrow foliage.
+Fall Switch Grass is a medium-sized Switchgrass grass, growing three to four-feet tall with foliage that turns from bright green to fiery reddish-orange in early autumn.
+The attractive plumes are reddish-pink and persist on the plants throughout winter.
 Plant it in a sunny site with well-drained soil.
 Pruning is only necessary in early spring when the dried foliage and flower stems from the previous season are cut back before the fresh growth emerges.

 Pruning Tip – In late spring, pinch out the tips of late summer and fall blooming perennials like sneezeweed, Joe Pye weed, Russian sage, and Sedum ‘Autumn Joy’.
 Pinching will slow flowering and produce bushier growth, which means more flower-bearing stems.